 Located just outside of Dublin City Centre, Clontarf Castle is probably the most easily accessible castle on this list and perfect for travellers who would like to stay in an Irish castle hotel but don’t want to rent a car.
-This castle hotel near Dublin is ranked as one of the top ten hotels according to Conde Nast Reader’s choice and offers guest a luxurious royal experience close the the city.
+This castle hotel near Dublin is ranked as one of the top ten hotels according to Conde Nast Reader’s choice and offers guest a luxurious royal experience close to the city.

-Ballygally Castle (Country Antrim)
+Ballygally Castle (County Antrim)

 Overlooking the sea, Ballygally Castle is located along one of the most beautiful routes on the island; the Causeway Coastal Route.
 The main building dates back to the 17th century, and while it has been restored and modernized, it still maintains historic charm; along with some ghosts.
-In fact, this Irish castle hotel is rumored to be one of the most haunted places in Northern Ireland with at least two spirits who have a penchant for knocking on doors.
+In fact, this Irish castle hotel is rumoured to be one of the most haunted places in Northern Ireland with at least two spirits who have a penchant for knocking on doors.
 Are you brave enough to spend the night?

 Being able to stay in a castle hotel is a dream for many, and while it may not be the cheapest accommodation option, it can be affordable.
-While some of the castles on this list are definitely high end luxury, they don’t all have a massive price tag meaning you can live out your fairytale fantasy in a magical Irish castle hotel.
+While some of the castles on this list are definitely high-end luxury, they don’t all have a massive price tag meaning you can live out your fairytale fantasy in a magical Irish castle hotel.